gg-z/face_rendering/README.md

-This project is the result visualizer(facial render) of the paper: Photo-Realistic Facial Details Synthesis from Single Image(ICCV 2019 Oral).
+This project is the result visualizer(facial render) of the paper:

+**Photo-Realistic Facial Details Synthesis from Single Image(ICCV 2019 Oral)**

 Paper could be downloaded [here](https://arxiv.org/abs/1903.10873).

 ## Run executable
 ```